hackclub/camp/cohort_4/playbook/workshops/portfolio/outlining.md

 ## Laying Out the Structure

 The first thing that Jonathan personally does when making a website sketching out the structure of the website.

 Jonathan does this by making a bulleted point list.

 ## Example: Laying out Google.com

-Let's say Jonathan was trying to rebuild the html of `google.com`
+Let's say Jonathan was trying to rebuild the html of `google.com`.

-Before he even starts coding, Jonathan lays out the sections of the website
+Before he even starts coding, Jonathan lays out the sections of the website.

 ![](img/google.png)